Volunteer opportunities at the Freeport Site

 - Gift shop - Work in attractive surroundings and help our patients, staff and visitors select their purchases.
 Opportunities are available to become merchandise buyers.

 - General store - Assist customers with purchases of beverages, sweets, snacks and ice cream.
-Fresh coffee, tea and hot chocolate are for sale, as well as sandwiches and small entrée items.
+Fresh coffee, tea and hot chocolate are for sale.

 Opportunities at the KW Site

 - Patient registration - Volunteers meet and greet outpatients who arrive to register with patient registration, making sure that everyone is seen in a timely and orderly fashion and providing escorts when required.

 - Day surgery & Endoscopy - Duties include greeting patients, supplying snacks and refreshments after surgery, assembling patient charts and assisting patients when discharged.

 - Dialysis and friendly visitor program - Be part of the hemodialysis team by visiting with patients undergoing dialysis.
 Volunteers are needed to porter patients, offer water to patients, provide assistance to staff and interact with patients during their stay.